DataDog/hiring-engineers/README.md

 # The Positions

-1. Support Engineer: check out the `support-engineer` branch of this repository.
+1. Support Engineer: check out the `support-engineer` [branch](https://github.com/DataDog/hiring-engineers/tree/support-engineer) of this repository.
-2. Devops Evangelist: check out the `devops-evangelist` branch of this repository.
+2. Devops Evangelist: check out the `devops-evangelist` [branch](https://github.com/DataDog/hiring-engineers/tree/devopsevangelist) of this repository.

+# How do I submit my results?

+1. Fork this repository.
+2. Check out the branch that interests you.
+3. Commit your work.
+4. Submit a pull request against this upstream repository.

 # Questions?
 File an issue in this repository.